aamatodev/Covering-TravellingSalesmanProblem/README.md

 # Covering Salesman Problem (CSP) Solver

-Python project to determine, with Operations Research techniques, the best solution of a Covering Salesman Problem (CSP).
-CSPs are a generalization of the Traveling Salesman Problem, known also as [set TSP](https://en.wikipedia.org/wiki/Set_TSP_problem).
-They consist in finding the shortest tour in a graph in order to visit all specific subsets of the graph.
+Python project to determine, with Operations Research techniques, the best solution for a Covering Salesman Problem (CSP), aka [set TSP](https://en.wikipedia.org/wiki/Set_TSP_problem).
+CSPs are a generalization of the Traveling Salesman Problem and consist in finding the shortest tour in a graph in order to visit all specific subsets of the graph.

 ## Initial problem

-The specific problem targeted by this program is the following: an NGO has to plan vaccinations in a rural area :syringe:.
+The specific problem targeted by this program is the following: an NGO has to plan vaccinations in a rural area 🏚️:syringe:.
 People are willing to move to nearby villages within a certain number of kilometers ($Delta$) to get vaccines at specific hubs.

 The **rules** are:
 - Everybody must get vaccinated on site;
-- Nobody can be vaccinated over the Delta distance;
+- Nobody can be vaccinated over the $Delta$ distance;
-- If there's distance ($d$) between village and hub, the vaccinated people are, in percentage, d/Delta;
+- If there's distance ($d$) between village and hub, the vaccinated people are, in percentage, $d/Delta$;
 - Villages population and villages distances are known;
 - The NGO receives a refund ($r$) for each vaccination;
 - The NGO pays a cost ($c$) for each kilometer;